What Are The Fastest Paths To Becoming A Nurse?

 One reason?
 One of the largest generations in American history, the baby boomers, is aging.
 This may lead to an increased need for healthcare services and a continued demand for qualified healthcare professionals.
 Luckily, the educational programs of many important healthcare roles could be completed in a year or less, allowing nursing students to finish their education fairly quickly and help fill the growing need.

 Statistics underscoring the demand for healthcare workers abound: For example, the Centers for Disease Control and Prevention (CDC) reports that more than 85% of adults over 65 have at least one chronic health condition.
-And 56 percent of adults over age 65 have at least two chronic health conditions.
+And 56% of adults over age 65 have at least two chronic health conditions.
 This creates a significant need for healthcare.

 The nursing profession has been experiencing an increase in demand for qualified nursing professionals for years and will continue to do so as the baby boomer generation ages, said Jenna Liphart Rhoads PhD, RN, CNE, assistant nursing professor at the University of Wisconsin, Green Bay.